GlassAlpha/glassalpha/site/docs/guides/determinism.md

 **Success criteria**:

-- Same config + same data + same environment = byte-identical PDF
+- Same config + same data + same environment = byte-identical HTML report
-- Hash verification works offline
+- Hash verification works offline for HTML reports
-- Auditors can reproduce results years later
+- Auditors can reproduce results years later using HTML reports
-- No platform-specific differences (within same platform+Python combo)
+- No platform-specific differences for HTML reports (within same platform+Python combo)
+- PDFs are suitable for human review but may have minor layout variations